Constance Bennett: Career

-After some time spent in a convent, Bennett entered acting.
-Independent, cultured, ironic, and outspoken, Constance, the first Bennett sister to enter motion pictures, appeared in New York-produced silent movies before a meeting with Samuel Goldwyn led to her Hollywood debut in Cytherea (1924).
-She abandoned a burgeoning career in silent films for marriage to Philip Plant in 1925 but resumed her film career after their divorce in 1929.
-With the advent of talking pictures and her delicate blonde features and glamor, she quickly revived her career.
+After some time spent in a convent, Bennett entered acting, Constance, the first Bennett sister to enter motion pictures, appeared in New York–produced silent movies before a meeting with Samuel Goldwyn led to her Hollywood debut in Cytherea (1924).
+She abandoned a career in silent films for marriage to Philip Plant in 1925 but resumed her film career after their divorce in 1929, at the advent of talking pictures.

 In the early 1930s, Bennett was frequently among the top actresses named in audience popularity and box-office polls.
 In 1931, a short-lived contract with Metro-Goldwyn-Mayer earned her $300,000 for two movies which included The Easiest Way and made her one of the highest-paid stars in Hollywood.
 Warner Brothers paid her the all-time high salary of $30,000 a week for Bought! in 1931.
 Richard Bennett, her father, was also cast in this film.

 The next year she moved to RKO, where she acted in What Price Hollywood?
-(1932), directed by George Cukor, an ironic and at the same time tragic behind-the-scenes looks at the Hollywood studio system, in which she portrayed waitress Mary Evans, who becomes a movie star.
+(1932), directed by George Cukor, a behind-the-scenes look at the Hollywood studio system, in which she portrayed waitress Mary Evans, who becomes a movie star.
 Lowell Sherman co-starred as the film director who discovers her, and Neil Hamilton as the wealthy playboy she marries who later divorces her.
 The film Morning Glory had been written with Bennett in mind for the lead role, but producer Pandro S. Berman gave the role to Katharine Hepburn, who won an Academy Award for her performance.